Cyprus deal boosts Merkel at home, deepens resentment abroad

 Popular Bank of Cyprus, also known as Laiki, will be shut down completely, while deposits in the country's biggest financial institution Bank of Cyprus will be slashed in half.

-This kind of deal, which ends the island's status as an offshore financial centre for rich Russians and Britons, had been Germany's wish from the start.
+This kind of deal, which ends the island's status as an offshore financial center for rich Russians and Britons, had been Germany's wish from the start.

 "We got what we always wanted, a bail-in that shrinks the over-sized banking sector in Cyprus," Finance Minister Wolfgang Schaeuble told reporters on Monday in Berlin.

-The result virtually guarantees that the bailout will sail through the Bundestag lower house of parliament and leaves Germany's centre-left opposition with precious little to gripe about.
+The result virtually guarantees that the bailout will sail through the Bundestag lower house of parliament and leaves Germany's center-left opposition with precious little to gripe about.

-Interviewed on German television on Monday, Greens leader Katrin Goering-Eckardt avoided speaking about the new deal altogether, instead criticising the government for hurting confidence with last week's accord, which is now obsolete.
+Interviewed on German television on Monday, Greens leader Katrin Goering-Eckardt avoided speaking about the new deal altogether, instead criticizing the government for hurting confidence with last week's accord, which is now obsolete.

 CLEAR INSTRUCTIONS